 Propane is also cheaper than natural gas to refill, making it a better option for traveling.

-Is Propane or Charcoal Better for the Best Portable Grill for Camping?
+Is Propane or Charcoal Better for the Best Portable Grill for RV?

 Charcoal is generally better if you want a traditional smokey flavor.

 However, propane is easier to clean and store.
 Charcoal requires a greater degree of maintenance and proper disposal of ash.